From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: More Discussions on Limitations

-We discuss the limitations of the proposed task here.
+First, we further analyze the situation where an image contains semantically similar objects.
+We compare the textual embeddings of different entities in one image, and choose images in VOC \emph{train} set that contain at least $2$ classes to calculate the results.
+For each image, we compute the average cosine similarity between different classes and record the mIoU.
+As shown in Figure~\ref{fig:coscim}, the more similar different entities in one image, the worse the segmentation results of our method, which is consistent with our finding in the \textbf{Limitations and Discussions} section.
+The p-value of rejecting the null hypothesis that the slope is zero is $0.0049$.
+Next, we discuss the limitations of our proposed task.
 We care more about the appearance of different personalized entities, and our descriptions currently focus more on what they look like.
 As CLIP, the text encoder of Stable Diffusion, struggles with understanding spatial relations~\cite{composerelation}, we doubt our framework's ability on them and have not yet considered them in our dataset.
 In future work, we will add this type of description to our dataset and consider how to enhance our method's ability to comprehend them.